 What’s in the Fridge?
 Teriyaki Chicken StripsJaime

 A few weeks ago, while my kids were with their dad, I spent dinnertime at my friends’ house.
-Rather than just hang around while my friend took care of her four kids, I thought I’d help with dinner.
-It was one of those instances where there was a ton in the fridge but nothing to eat.
+Rather than just hang around while my friend took care of her four kids, I thought I’d help with dinner; unfortunately, it was one of those instances where there was a ton of food in the fridge but nothing to eat.
 They did have a bowl of leftover rice, though, and plenty of Asian condiments (they each spent part of their college age years in the Philippines).
 So I went with the obvious: fried rice.

-Finding the right vegetables required a bit more searching (we almost couldn’t find an onion), but I am sure we put together something almost as good as Jenny’s fantastic recipe for fried rice she just posted today.
+Finding the right vegetables required a bit more searching — we almost couldn’t find an onion — but what I pulled together was pretty darn good.

-My friend has a lot of kids, though, and I knew the rice wouldn’t be enough.
-That was when I found some frozen chicken tenders.
+However, I knew the rice wouldn’t be enough, so I kept looking.
+And that is when I found it: a bag of frozen chicken tenders.
 I marinated those for a bit in a teriyaki sauce I whipped up from their cupboards, pan seared them, and within minutes we had teriyaki chicken strips.

 Teriyaki Chicken Strips

 1 pound boneless, skinless, chicken breast tenders, cut in strips

 4 tablespoons brown sugar

 1 inch piece of fresh ginger, grated, or 1 teaspoon ground ginger

 1. Let all ingredients marinate in a large plastic zipper bag for 20 minutes.